nikhilpatidar01/Kali-Linux-Complete-Setup/OWASP TOP 10.md

 > Usage of outdated or vulnerable third-party components.

 **Examples:**
-* Old Apache Struts or jQuery versions
+* Using an old version of Apache Struts or jQuery
 * Unpatched CMS plugins

 **Impact**